 - Azure AD integration is supported in preview for data operations on the Blob and Queue services.
-You can assign RBAC roles scoped to a subscription, resource group, storage account, or an individual container or queue to a security principal or a managed service identity.
+You can assign RBAC roles scoped to a subscription, resource group, storage account, or an individual container or queue to a security principal or a managed identity for Azure resources.
 For more information, see Authenticate access to Azure Storage using Azure Active Directory (Preview).

 - Data can be secured in transit between an application and Azure by using Client-Side Encryption, HTTPS, or SMB 3.0.

 - OS and data disks used by Azure virtual machines can be encrypted using Azure Disk Encryption.